Video content is the secret to successful content marketing.

 YouTube is basically essential for businesses, especially for marketing teams.
 And you have no other option than to seek more visibility for your YouTube videos.

-In this article, you’ll find 7 proven tactics to create Google-friendly content and double subscribers to your YouTube channel.
+In this article, you’ll find 7 proven tactics to improve your YouTube video marketing, create Google-friendly content and double subscribers to your YouTube channel.

 1. Make Compelling Titles